 9. Take a cruise on the waters surrounding Key West

 The waters around Key West are easily explored with a boat tour.
 And sunset cruises are very popular and one of the best things to do in Key West.
 The sunset celebration on Mallory Square is great, but it’s something special about enjoying the sunset from a boat.
 Preferably, with a glass of champagne in your hand.

 Another popular cruise and top thing to do in Key West is to take a dolphin cruise.
 Dolphins live in the waters surrounding Key West and a dolphin-watching cruise can take you to them.
 A dolphin encounter can truly be a memory for life.

 10. A day trip to the Dry Tortugas National Park

-Dry Tortugas is a group of paradise islands that sits about 65 miles (108 km) west of Key West.
+Dry Tortugas is a group of paradise islands that is located about 65 miles (108 km) west of Key West.
 And the only ways to reach the islands are by boat or seaplane.

 Dry Tortugas National Park consists of seven small and uninhabited reef islands.
 Garden Key is home to Fort Jefferson, an old military fort which very strategically was built to protect the Gulf of Mexico.

 A day trip from Key West to Dry Tortugas is the icing on the cake and one of the best things to do on any trip to Key West.
-Out there you can explore the history of Fort Jefferson and the rich marine life in its waters, or just have a lazy day in the sun far away from civilisation.
+Out there you can explore the history of Fort Jefferson and the rich marine life in its waters.
+Or you could just have a lazy day in the sun far away from civilisation.

 11. Go back in time at Audubon House & Tropical Gardens